chiefbiiko/lambda-wasmtime/README.md

 # lambda-wasmtime

 #### TODO
-* create a workflow that creates the runtime archive and a release on every tag
+* create a workflow that creates the runtime archive and a release on every tag (incl shellcheck)
-* pass all env vars to handler
 * pass proper event json to handler
 * pass proper context json to handler
 * replace layer version with current git tag